tanvir-git/odoo-documentation/content/applications/websites/website/reporting/google_analytics_dashboard.rst

   its dashboard to be integrated in external websites.

-  You now have to check your Analytics data directly in the Google Platform as it won't be possible in Odoo anymore.
+  You now have to check your Analytics data directly in the Google Platform as it won't be possible in CoquiAPPs anymore.

   Accounts created before `October 2020 <https://support.google.com/analytics/answer/11583832>`_
   should still be using **Universal Analytics** and be able to integrate their dashboard on external website until the official end of support `around mid 2023 <https://developers.googleblog.com/2022/03/gis-jsweb-authz-migration.html>`_.

-You can follow your traffic statistics straight from your Odoo Website Dashboard thanks to Google Analytics.
+You can follow your traffic statistics straight from your CoquiAPPs Website Dashboard thanks to Google Analytics.

 - A preliminary step is creating a Google Analytics account and entering the